 |Between October - November||The time during which you must verify your ITR|

 Advance tax is the tax you pay on income accumulated from various sources.
-In India, earnings like salary, rent, business profits, capital gains, dividends, royalties, interest and income from other sources all classify as ‘income.’
-Advance tax comes into play when your tax liability goes over Rs.10,000 for a given financial year.
+In India, earnings like salary, rent, business profits, capital gains, dividends, royalties, interest, and income from other sources classify as ‘income.’
+Advance tax comes into play when your tax liability goes over Rs.
+10,000 for a given financial year.
 However, if you are a salaried individual, then you need not worry about advance tax payments.
-This is because your employer typically deducts tax at source (TDS) from your monthly salary and pays it to the government on your behalf.
-Knowing what is tax deducted at source and how it works will help you file your ITR.
+It is because your employer typically deducts tax at source (TDS) from your monthly salary and pays it to the government on your behalf.
+Knowing what is tax deducted at the source and how it works will help you file your ITR.

-The Income Tax Act allows you to claim deductions under a number of Sections when you make certain investments or expenditures.
-For instance, Section 80D allows you to claim up to Rs.15,000 for health insurance premiums, and Section 24B allows you to claim up to Rs.2 lakh on the basis of home loan interest repayment.
+The Income Tax Act allows you to claim deductions under several Sections when you make certain investments or expenditures.
+For instance, Section 80D allows you to claim up to Rs.
+15,000 for health insurance premiums, and Section 24B allows you to claim up to Rs.
+2 lakh based on the home loan interest repayment.

 Income tax return is the mode via which you can file returns at the close of the financial year.
-Through this form you provide tax details such as your gross income, annual deductions, and net liability.
+This form provides tax details such as your gross income, annual deductions, and net liability.
 Depending on your profile, you will have to choose the right one from the 7 ITR forms available.
-For instance, individuals earning less than Rs.50 lakh can use ITR-1, proprietors can use ITR-3 and those under the presumptive tax scheme can use ITR-4.
+For instance, individuals earning less than Rs.
+50 lakh can use ITR-1, proprietors can use ITR-3, and those under the presumptive tax scheme can use ITR-4.

 There are two modes of carrying out income tax e-filing: online and offline.

 This involves downloading the correct ITR form, filling it offline, saving the XML file generated, and finally, uploading it.
 Below are the steps to follow: